secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 **Exercise**

-In the `Secret Box workspace` terminal window, run these commands:
+In the `Secret Box Workspace` terminal window, run these commands:

 ```bash
 cd tests